 During the year under review companies listed in Annexure II to this Reporthave become or ceased to be Company's subsidiaries joint ventures or associate companies.

-The Company has formulated a policy for determining material subsidiaries.
-The Policymay be accessed at the link: http://www.ril.com/DownloadFiles/IRStatutory/Material- Subsidiaries.pdf
+The Company has formulated a Policy for determining Material Subsidiaries.
+The Policyis put up on the Company's website and can be accessed at https://www.ril.com/DownloadFiles/IRStatutory/Material- Subsidiaries.pdf

 DIRECTORS' RESPONSIBILITY STATEMENT

-b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 31 2017 and of the profit ofthe Company for the year ended on that date;
+b) the Directors have selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 31 2019 and of the profit ofthe Company for the year ended on that date;

 c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

 d) the Directors have prepared the annual accounts on a going concern basis;

 e) the Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and are operatingeffectively; and

 f) the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.